WarrenZhu050413/neural-fighter/docs/GETTING_STARTED.md

-# Getting Started with Neural Fighter Mod
+# Neural Fighter Mod

-Hey!
-This is a simple guide to help you understand the codebase and start contributing.

-## What is This?

-This is a **Minecraft mod** built with **Fabric** (a lightweight modding framework).
+I built this with Fabric because it is a lightweight modding framework that makes it easy to prototype.
 The entire project structure was generated from Fabric's official generator, so it follows standard conventions.

----

-## Quick Start (Just Run It!)
+To run, do this:

 ```bash
 make build          # Build the mod
 make run-client     # Start Minecraft with the mod loaded
 ```

-When Minecraft opens, you'll need to **enable Fabric mods** in the main menu.
-Then create a new world, and you'll automatically get some neural blocks in your inventory to test with!
+When Minecraft opens, you'll need to enable Fabric mods in the main menu.
+Do this by clicking "Single Player", then "Create New World", then "More", then "Data Packs", and then select "Fabric Mods" on the right column.
+At lastcreate the new world.
+Neural blocks and a "fighter egg" spawner item will be automatically in one's inventory.

----
+Now some things I learned about the code structure:

-## Code Structure (The Simple Version)
+## Code Structure

 ### 1. **Creating New Blocks/Items** → `src/main/java/.../content/`

-This is where you **register new game objects**.
+You register new game objects in content.
 Currently we have:
 - `NeuralNodeBlock.java` - A neural network node block
 - `NeuralConnectionBlock.java` - A block representing connections between nodes
 - `RegistryObjects.java` - This is where ALL blocks/items get registered with Minecraft